-To place the radio in WEATHER ALERT mode, press and hold the Weather Alert button for two seconds: You will hear a short beep and see the alert symbol on the display.
+1) To place the radio in WEATHER ALERT mode, press and hold the Bluetooth/2-Meter/Weather button for two seconds: You will hear a short beep and see the alert symbol, shown on page 15, on the display.
 When the radio is off, the beep volume is significantly reduced.